British Aerospace 146: BAe 146-300 / Avro RJ100

 British Aerospace announced its initial proposals for the -300 at the 1984 Farnborough Air Show.
 The aircraft's fuselage was to be stretched by 3.2 m compared with the -200, allowing 122 passengers to be carried at 32-inch seat pitch and 134 at 29-inch seat pitch.
 More powerful (7500 lbf) ALF 502R-7 engines would be used, and winglets were to be fitted to the aircraft's wingtips.
 However, due to airlines favouring a lower initial price rather than minimising seat-mile costs, the definitive 146-300 emerged as a less extreme development.
 Ultimately, the fuselage was stretched by 2.34 m, giving a capacity of 100 passengers seated five-abreast at a 31-inch seat pitch, without winglets or the proposed ALF 502R-7.
 Deliveries began in December 1988.
-A modified BAe 146-301 is used as the UK's Facility for Airborne Atmospheric Measurements.
+A modified BAe 146-301 is used as the UK's FAAM Airborne Laboratory.
 The BAe 146-300QC (Quick Change) is the convertible passenger/freight version and the BAe 146-300QT (Quiet Trader) is the freighter version.

 The Avro RJ version of the 146-300, the second such development of the 146 product line, became the Avro RJ100.
 It shared the fuselage of the 146 version, but with interior, engine, and avionics improvements.
 The most common configuration in the RJ100 seats 100 passengers.
-An RJ115 variant, the same physical size, but with an increased MTOW and different emergency exits, was marketed, but never entered production; it sat 116 as standard or up to a maximum of 128 in a high-density layout.
+An RJ115 variant, the same physical size, but with an increased MTOW and different emergency exits, was marketed, but never entered production; it seated 116 as standard or up to a maximum of 128 in a high-density layout.